h0x91b/crc-itu/README.md

 node-redis-crc16
 =======

-crc16 CCIT Xmodem hash which working properly with redis-cluster
+CRC16 CCIT Xmodem hash which working properly with redis-cluster and UNICODE

 Forked from: